-7.7.4 A simple application
+8.7.4 A simple application

 Bloom filters can be used to approximate the intersection of two sets, say A and B, stored in two machines M_A and M_B .
 We wish to compute $A \cap B$ distributively, by exchanging a small number of bits.
 Typical applications of the problem are data replication check and distributed search engines.
-The problem can be efficiently solved by using Bloom filters BF(A) and BF(B) stored in M_A and

-M_B , respectively.
+The problem can be efficiently solved by using Bloom filters BF(A) and BF(B) stored in M_A and M_B , respectively.
 The algorithmic idea to compute $A \cap B$ is as follows:

-- [1] Martin Aumüller, Martin Dietzfelbinger, and Philipp Woelfel.
+- Martin Aumüller, Martin Dietzfelbinger, and Philipp Woelfel.
 Explicit and Efficient Hash Families Suffice for Cuckoo Hashing with a Stash.
 In Proceedings of European Symposium on Algorithms (ESA), Lecture Notes in Computer Science 7501, Springer, 108-120, 2012. - [2] Andrei Z. Broder and Michael Mitzenmacher.
 Survey: Network Applications of Bloom Filters: A Survey.
-Internet Mathematics, 1(4): 485-509, 2003. - [3] Michael Mitzenmacher.
+Internet Mathematics, 1(4): 485-509, 2003. - [3] Fabio Grandi.
+On the analysis of Bloom Filters.
+Information Processing Letters, 129: 35-39, 2018. - [4] Michael Mitzenmacher.
 Compressed bloom filters.
-IEEE/ACM Transactions on Networks, 10(5): 604-612, 2002. - [4] Ian H. Witten, Alistair Moffat and Timothy C. Bell.
+IEEE/ACM Transactions on Networks, 10(5): 604-612, 2002. - [5] Ian H. Witten, Alistair Moffat and Timothy C. Bell.
 Managing Gigabytes: Compressing and Indexing Documents and Images, Second Edition.
 Morgan Kaufmann, 1999.